lehitoskin/ivy/doc/ivy.md

 select View -> GIF Animation.
 Due to the unstable nature of the related code, know that some GIF's may not load properly or at all.

+## FLIF Support

+FLIF support is marked as experimental!
+To load a FLIF file in Ivy, simply open like any other image.
+Ivy will load the image progressively and a little percentage meter will appear prepended to the image's filename in the title of the frame.

 ## Embedding Tags as XMP metadata

 Ivy embeds the taglist as XMP metadata in the file itself (if that file supports